spryker-sdk/aop-sdk/README.md

 [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%207.4-8892BF.svg)](https://php.net/)
 [![PHPStan](https://img.shields.io/badge/PHPStan-level%208-brightgreen.svg?style=flat)](https://phpstan.org/)

 AppSdk is a tool that helps to work with Apps.
+It is designed as small Spryker project that has the same features as a standard installation.

+There will be other modules beside the AppSdk module e.g. Console, Transfer etc.

 ## Installation

 `composer require --dev spryker-sdk/app-sdk`

+`vendor/bin/console transfer:generate`

+### Run tests/checks

+- `composer test` - This will execute the tests.
+- `composer cs-check` - This will run CodeStyle checks.
+- `composer cs-fix` - This will fix fixable CodeStyles.
+- `composer stan` - This will run PHPStan checks.

 ## Usage